katatu/blog/_posts/2020-09-27-start-github.md

 https://www.youtube.com/watch?v=WuBcTJnIuzo

 It is my blog and I like it so far.
 Perfect, so much done today and I feel good about it.

+Finally I managed to install MySQL (after few times fixing sth, uninstalling and installing again, third time was good one), create database (trying on command line, but finally I found another way in Workbench which worked), create new user - than add entry and add an existing database with changing privileges.
+I have learned, that "schema" is "database".
+So create new schema, set schema privilegies and so on.
+It works!
+Wow!
+It took so long and it is done.

+Than wordpress instalation on localhost finished succesfully.
+Eventhough MySQL occupies port 3306, so MAMP took another one.
+I was worried, but it seems connection works well and database is accesible.
+Well done :)